wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner Exam Guide (highlights).md

 			- **4).** Increase speed and agility: Cloud vendors such as AWS enable you to launch and configure new IT resources in a few mouse clicks—for example, you can provision a new fleet of servers for your developers within minutes, allowing your organization to exponentially increase its agility in building infrastructure and launching applications
 			-
 			- **5).** Stop spending money running and maintaining data centers: Hosting your own on-premises infrastructure consumes several hidden costs.
 In addition to using up precious capital to purchase expensive hardware, you also need a team of engineers to efficiently configure every infrastructure component and lease necessary real estate to rack, stack, and then power up your servers.
 You would also be required to keep the servers cool with appropriate air-conditioning systems—and that's not all.
 You would also have to spend money on expensive maintenance contracts to handle the wear and tear of the hardware.
-			- 6th advantage of cloud computing #flashcard id:: b8f3bace-7417-44c8-b426-31dc3d10e1a9
 			-
-				- Go global in minutes: AWS host their data centers in various regions across the globe.
+			- **6).** Go global in minutes: AWS host their data centers in various regions across the globe.
 Although you may be based in one country, you will have complete access to all regions.
 This will help you offer lower latency and a superior customer experience, regardless of where your customers are located.
 Hosting copies of your resources in additional regions can also help you design for disaster recovery (DR) and business continuity requirements.
 		- -
 		- -
 		- What is a hypervisor? #flashcard